srambhatla/NOODL/README.md

 Non-distributed variant of NOODL is provided in `NOODL.m`

 #### Distributed
-Implementation of `NOODL` using MATLAB's `spmd` is provided in `NOODL_dist.m`.
+Implementation of NOODL using MATLAB's `spmd` is provided in `NOODL_dist.m`.

 ### Comparing NOODL with Related Techniques
-These variants can be used to compare the performance of `NOODL` with the techniques described in `Arora'15` and `Mairal`.
+These variants can be used to compare the performance of NOODL with the techniques described in [Arora'15](http://proceedings.mlr.press/v40/Arora15.html) and [Mairal](https://dl.acm.org/citation.cfm?id=1553463).
 Analogous to the Standalone implementations, we provide the following two variants.

 #### Vanilla
 The non-distributed implementation can be accessed via `compare_algos_and_NOODL_dist.m`